 In 1783, South Carolina attempted to implement the "county" form of government, and it established 33 "new" counties all across the state by 1785.
 Those in the backcountry and upcountry embraced this concept almost instantly, and new court houses began to spring up.
 Those in ALL lowcountry "districts" simply "pooh-poohed" this concept and none launched the construction of new court houses.
-The people in the Georgetown District, Charleston District, and Beaufort District were content with how things were - so, the 13 counties created in the lowcountry simply "faded away."
+The people in the Georgetown District, Charleston District, and Beaufort District were content with how things were - so, the 13 "new counties" created in the lowcountry simply "faded away."
 No one wanted them.
 Surprisingly, this was also true in Orangeburg District - but for a different reason - there simply just wasn't enough population to sustain the four "new counties" and the cost of the infrastructure needed to run them.

 Now, the State of South Carolina could vote, elect representatives, and raise militia - all with the same pride in the names of their districts.
-Well, at least until the end of the US Civil war, but that's another story.
+Well, at least until the end of the American Civil war, but that's another story.